daih-univr/aiucd2025/_pages/en-gb/detailed-schedule.md

 nav: false
 ---

-The program will be finalized once all contributions and author registrations have been received, approximately at the beginning of May.
+The programme will be finalized once all contributions and author registrations have been received, approximately at the beginning of May.